Moi et l'autre

-Moi et l'autre (also rendered as Moi... et l'autre) was a Quebec French sitcom broadcast on Radio-Canada between 1966 and 1971.
+Moi et l'autre (also rendered as Moi... et l'autre) is a Quebec French sitcom broadcast on Radio-Canada between 1966 and 1971.
 The series starred Denise Filiatrault and Dominique Michel as best friends who were roommates at a Montreal apartment.
 The series tells of the ladies' numerous, often absurd, adventures, often with Denise as the perpetrator.

 Moi et l'autre was Radio-Canada's first program to be broadcast in colour, after colourcasting began in Canada in 1966; however, some episodes of this series exist today only as black and white recordings.

 From 1995 to 1997, a revival series was broadcast on Radio-Canada; the new series was written by Filiatrault and featured the same cast as the original series, except for Jean-Paul Dugas (who did not participate) and Réal Béland (who died in 1983; his role was played by Martin Drainville as Gustave Jr.).